 The Achieving a Better Life Experience Act (ABLE), establishing tax-advantaged savings accounts for people with disabilities, was passed by Congress in 2014.
-Similar to a 529 plan for education, ABLE account contributions are considered after-tax, earnings grow tax-deferred, and distributions are tax-free when used for qualified expenses.
+Like a 529 plan for education, ABLE account contributions are considered after-tax, earnings grow tax-deferred, and distributions are tax-free when used for qualified expenses.

 Helping without hurting

-The ABLE account solves a dilemma many people face when caring for a disabled loved one – how to provide financial support without causing them to lose government benefits.
+The ABLE account solves many people’s dilemma when caring for a disabled loved one – how to provide financial support without causing them to lose government benefits.
 Before the ABLE Act, those with disabilities with more than $2,000 in their name would lose their eligibility for government benefits such as Medicaid coverage and Supplemental Security Income.

 Access to funds

 There are three ways to access the account.
 Debit cards, direct pay to service providers, and electronic transfer to a bank account.
-Before opening an ABLE account, it’s essential to check if that account has the fund access you prefer.
+Before opening an ABLE account, you must check if that account has the fund access you prefer.

 ABLE = Independence

 Account distributions are tax-free for “qualified disability expenses.”
 It is a broad definition and includes any cost that provides independence and improves the beneficiary’s life, such as housing, education, medical expenses, transportation, personal support services, assistive technology, and daily living expenses.
-Although approval will not be required, it is a good idea to maintain documents and receipts.
+Although approval will not be required, maintaining documents and receipts is a good idea.

 ABLE account eligibility